 ‘Forest bathing’ has traditionally been used as a Japanese well-being practise, which has recently evolved in the West with ‘eco-therapy’.

-In the groundbreaking book, ‘last child of the woods’ Richard Louv terms ‘Nature-deficit disorder’ as an issue that affects children, and demonstrates through his research that children who are deprived of contact with nature may demonstrate emotional or behavioural problems.
+In the ground-breaking book, “Last Child of the Woods” Richard Louv terms ‘Nature-deficit disorder’ as an issue that affects children.
+His research shows that children who are deprived of contact with nature may experience emotional or behavioural problems.

 “The best remedy for those who are afraid, lonely or unhappy is to go outside, somewhere where they can be quiet, alone with the heavens, nature and God.
 Because only then does one feel that all is as it should be and that God wishes to see people happy, amidst the simple beauty of nature.
-I firmly believe that nature brings solace in all troubles.” — Anne Frank
+I firmly believe that nature brings solace in all troubles”, Anne Frank.

 “Ecotherapy improves mental wellbeing, it helps people to become more physically active, it gives people the skills to get back into work or training, and it helps people who are lonely or socially isolated to broaden their networks.
-These are all important factors that can prevent people developing a mental health problem to start with.” – Paul Farmer, CEO Mind 2013
+These are all important factors that can prevent people developing a mental health problem to start with”, Paul Farmer, CEO, Mind.

 Community living and the way of the ‘tribe’ appears to be a rarity in Western cultures, and yet having good connections and relationships with those around us are important for us to thrive.

-At the Fellowship of the Trees, we are a fellowship of earth protectors, activists, environmentalists and conscious, caring individuals.
+At Fellowship of the Trees, we are a fellowship of earth protectors, activists, environmentalists and conscious, caring individuals.
 As an organisation, we mutually support and encourage each other, and we invite you to join our growing community.